rishabhxchoudhary/nextjs-portfolio/blogs/cses-graph-editorals.md

 You are given a directed graph, and your task is to find out if it contains a negative cycle, and also give an example of such a cycle.

 Solution:
-- This is a standered bellmanford problem.
+- This is a standard bellmanford problem.

 ```cpp:
 #include <bits/stdc++.h>